Everything’s thin. The Wire

-We open onto a large office in what looks to be Moscow in the 1890s.
-It could be anywhere in the East though, anywhere from Potsdam to Petersburg.
-The office appears busy; clerks filing, apprentices bustling, managers shouting instructions and reprimands that go generally unheard and unacted upon–unheard not out of rebellion, nor compromised auditory canals, but rather because the generalized cacophony of the office space is such that the collective action set cannot but unfold without coordination or direction.
+We open onto a large office in what looks to be Moscow.
+It could be anywhere in the East however, anywhere from Petersburg to Potsdam.
+The office appears busy; clerks filing, apprentices bustling, managers shouting instructions and reprimands that go generally unheard, not out of rebellion, nor compromised auditory canals, but rather because the generalized cacophony of the office space is such that the collective action set cannot but unfold without coordination or direction.

 The office is draughty and usually cold, although an occasional over-active heat pipe burbles out a bit of local warmth for certain fortunate corners.
 The walls are covered from floor to ceiling with filing cabinets; the major task of the office is simply to inspect, stamp, classify, and file an endless stream of nominally related documents.
 It is mid-fall, nearly harvest season.
 Summer’s bounty this year has been acceptable, and the local populace will have food for the holidays.
 Inside, however, the mood is one of permanent resignation to circumstance.

 You found me on the other side of a loser’s winning streak/ where my thoughts all wander further than they should

 The office’s hierarchy is complex, following rules of its own.
 Those at the bottom of the ladder are blissfully unseen and operate without oversight or sanction unless transgressing in a manner so egregious that the neighbours become involved.
 Those in the middle-lower classes are a little more visible; their seating, for instance, is of great importance.
 Members of this class are ever being told that their stool has been moved to another section of the office.
 Reason is neither given nor sought.
 Transience is the way of the world, and is widely accepted.